Masuduzzaman811/Vet-Clinic-DB/README.md

-# curriculum-databases-projects-template
+# vet_clinic Detabase

-> This template should be used for database related projects at Microverse.
-> Generate your own repository, update this README and edit all files content while working on projects.
-You should not be adding any new files unless asked otherwise.
+> In this project, I used a relational database to create the initial data structure for a vet clinic.
+I created a table to store animals' information, insert some data into it, as well as queried.

 ## Getting Started

-This repository includes files with plain SQL that can be used to recreate a database:
+This repository includes SQL files that can be used to recreate a database:

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.